aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 9: Found and fixed the error which was just due to the wrong argument.
 Worked with the identification of feature points on the face.
 A .dat file was needed for this which I added.

 Day 10: Added 2nd face picture and joined the dots of facial features of the faces and now these are ready to be extracted.

+Day 11: Detected dots and features of second image and joined dot and extracted the dots.